DaVinci Resolve is officially available as a Free and paid version (called DaVinci Resolve Studio).

 DaVinci Resolve updates and upgrades are free for both the free and Studio version.
-Studio owners (who purchased with one time payment) get free lifetime updates and upgrades (without having to spend again)!
+Studio owners (who purchased with a one-time payment) get free lifetime updates and upgrades (without having to spend again)!

-You can very well freely update (either free version or Studio version) from Resolve 17 to Resolve 17.1, or upgrade from Resolve 17 to version 18.
+You can very well freely update (either the free version or the Studio version) from Resolve 18 to Resolve 18.5 or upgrade from Resolve 17 to version 18.